 Fasulo and her team were previously at Cushman and Wakefield for nearly seven years, where she was most recently a Vice Chairman.
 Fasulo began her real estate career at CBRE on the New York City Institutional Sales Group, where she was most recently a Senior Vice President and served for a combined decade.

 Fasulo was named “40 Under 40” by Crain’s New York in 2018.
+She is on the Board of Advisors for the NYU Schack Institute of Real Estate, as well as the Board of Advisors of LDS, a Nordic Bond Fund.
 She is on the Membership Committee at WX.
-She serves on the Board of Advisors of LDS, a Nordic Bond Fund.

 - 49% Interest Sale of 1 Manhattan West to Blackstone, $2.85 billion GAV